transpiling/destructuring-into-object/README.md

 [![](http://truejs.com/content/images/2016/07/destructuring-1.png)](http://exploringjs.com/es6/ch_destructuring.html)

-# Destructuring into object
+# Destructuring into object(s)

-If you assign via destructuring, each assignment target can be everything that is allowed on the left-hand side of a normal assignment.
+If you assign via destructuring, each assignment target can be everything that is allowed on the left side of a normal assignment.
 ```js
 let srcObject = {a:1,b:2,c:3}, target = {};